chzbrgr71/kube-con-2018/setup.md

     * Install APIs
     kubectl apply -f api.yaml

-- Create secret for ACR (in Cloud Shell)
+- Create secret for ACR (optional)

     -> this step is not needed if service principal for AKS has rights